-- Felling licence from Scottish Forestry for removing heavy scrub under the Control of Scrub / Woody Vegetation capital item. - Authorisation from the Scottish Environment Protection Agency (SEPA) if an abstraction from the water environment is required to fill the lagoon under the Water-use Efficiency - Irrigation Lagoon capital item. - Consents from Historic Environment Scotland (HES) relating to Scheduled Monuments (PDF, Size: 799.9 kB) - If you apply for Ditch Blocking for peatland restoration you will need approval from your planning authority, under the Prior Notification and Prior Approval process. - Licences for trapping of birds or mammals (see below)
+- Felling licence from Scottish Forestry for removing heavy scrub under the Control of Scrub / Woody Vegetation capital item. - Abstraction licence from the Scottish Environment Protection Agency (SEPA) under the Wateruse Efficiency - Irrigation Lagoon capital item. - Consents from Historic Environment Scotland (HES) relating to Scheduled Monuments (PDF, Size: 799.9 kB) (Please also refer to the Designations page) - If you apply for Ditch Blocking for peatland restoration you will need approval from your planning authority, under the Prior Notification and Prior Approval process. - Licences for trapping of birds or mammals (see below)